Advancement in communication and technology in combination with the rapid growth of data and information have empowered the global consumers.

 Creating Companies that Facilitate Customer Value

-The need for reorienting processes and operations is a natural outcome of the practice of rethinking value to map to customers’ needs, and then setting up an appropriate culture of innovation around that.
+The need for reorienting processes and operations is a natural outcome of the practice of rethinking value to map to customers’ needs and then set up an appropriate culture of innovation around that.